davidbanu/davidbanu/README.md

 # Hi there, I'm David 👋

-🚀 Full Stack Developer, focused on developing great solutions with clear, easy to use code.
+🚀 Full Stack Developer, focused on developing great solutions with clear, easy to understand code.
 </br>
 🛸 I'm also the founder of [UiRoute], a marketplace with UI Kits, Templates and Dashboards for developers and designers.
 Built by an awesome team, created with passion and attention to details for a fast deployment of your project.